wombleton/gitlaw-nz/acts/M/Members of Parliament (Remuneration and Services) Act 2013.md

 ##### 48 Interpretation

-*   Section 3 is amended by inserting the following definitions in their appropriate alphabetical order:
+*   [Section 3][99] is amended by inserting the following definitions in their appropriate alphabetical order:

     > "_qualifying electoral candidate_ has the same meaning as in section 5 of the Members of Parliament (Remuneration and Services) Act 2013
     >